hisplan/vagrant-apache-spark-ubuntu-standalone-cluster/README.md

 - node3 : Spark Slave (192.168.200.203)

 ## 2. Prerequisites
-1. At least 1GB memory in addition to the memory for your host machine.
+1. At least 1GB memory for each VM node.
+The default script provided is for 3 nodes, so you need 3GB for the nodes, in addition to the memory for your host machine.
 2. Vagrant 1.7 or higher.
 3. VirtualBox 4.3.2 or higher.